 Just stop with the labels.
 Stop telling everyone else how to travel.
 And just be, okay?

-Okay, so I’m going to ask you what your thoughts on this whole debate are?
+Okay, so I’m going to ask you what your thoughts on the traveller vs tourist debate are?
 Do you have a side you’re on?
 Or are you on the fence like me?
 Let me know in the comments…

-And why not pin ‘Traveller vs Tourist: Why Must We Choose’ so you can read it later?
+And why not pin ‘Traveller vs Tourist Debate: Why Must We Choose’ so you can read it later?